ryedin/site/_reference/docker-compose-file.md

 The default Convox value is `0`.
 When set to `0`, Docker will ignore the value and use the default of `1024` instead.

+Note:

+- With `convox deploy`: `cpu_shares` is read and taken into account from `docker-compose.yml` only during the initial deployment.
+If you need to change it after deploying for the first time, use [`convox scale`](https://convox.com/docs/scaling/).
+- With `convox start`: When running locally via `convox start`, `cpu_shares` is always read from `docker-compose.yml`.

 You can view the current CPU shares allocation with either of the following commands:

 - `convox api get /apps/<app name>/formation`
 - `convox scale <process name>`

-Note: `cpu_shares` is not taken into account when running locally via `convox start`.

 See also [CPU share constraint](https://docs.docker.com/engine/reference/run/#/cpu-share-constraint "docs.docker.com") in the Docker documentation.